Dev-Arnab/Dev-Arnab/README.md

 ## 💻 Featured Projects

+☕ **Foundation Models for Satellite Image Intelligence**
+Explored the use of open-source pre-trained computer vision models for classifying vessels and icebergs in synthetic aperture radar (SAR) satellite imagery

+🧠 **Neural Decoding of Face Identity and Orientation in Primate Anterior Medial Cortex**
+Implemented machine learning decoding techniques to analyze electrophysiological data from the Anterior Medial (AM) face patch of two macaque monkeys, Bert and Lupo

-🧠 **Handwritten Digit Recognition**
+✍️ **Handwritten Digit Recognition**
 Built and trained a custom CNN with TensorFlow/Keras on the MNIST dataset.
 Achieved 98%+ accuracy in under 1 epoch.

 🌱 **Invasive Species Simulation**
 Simulated Arctic ecosystems to study extinction risk from invasive king crabs.
 Ran 5,000+ simulations with >99% ML model accuracy in predicting outcomes.

 🏢 **Pacific Tax Solutions Inc**
-A interactive website for a small business startupfor tax services
+An interactive website for a small business startup for tax services

-☕ **On My Grind**
-A fun React + JS app (like Wordle!) for quizzing Starbucks drink recipes.
-Real data.
-Real fun.
-Real coffee.

 ---